 Faroe Islands Holidays

-Whether your passion is bird watching, photography, hiking or a simple love of wild places, our collection of self-drive and escorted holidays will take you to the heart of the fascinating Faroe Islands.
+Whether your passion is bird watching, photography, hiking or a simple love of wild places, this proud and vibrant little nation will no doubt surprise and delight any traveller.
+Explore our sample of trips that will be sure to take you to the heart of the fascinating Faroe Islands.

 Faroe Island Itineraries

 Classic Faroe Islands

 Faroe Islands Adventure